Francisco Santiago: Plagiarism case

 In 1939 he was faced with a plagiarism lawsuit by another Filipino composer Jose Estella.
 According to Estella, Santiago stole a melody from Estella's 1929 work Campanadas de Gloria and incorporated it in Santiago's 1939 song Ano Kaya ang Kapalaran.
-However, the investigation found out that both Estella and Santiago's melodies were influenced by the folk song "Leron Leron Sinta" and that Estella's Campanadas de Gloria also contained several quotations from other composers, therefore breaking Estella's claim.
+However, the investigation found out that both Estella and Santiago's melodies were influenced by the folk song "Leron, Leron Sinta" and that Estella's Campanadas de Gloria also contained several quotations from other composers, therefore breaking Estella's claim.
 The court decided in favor of Santiago in 1942.
+He copyrighted 19 works, some of which were transcriptions of Filipino folk songs.

 War years

 During the Japanese occupation of the Philippines the University of the Philippines was closed down by the invading Japanese forces.
 In 1942, Francisco Santiago became music director of the newly established New Philiippines Symphony Orchestra - created to replace the Manila Symphony Orchestra who refused to play under the Japanese rule.
 In 1943 he suffered a heart attack and his hand and arm were later paralyzed in an illness.

 On February 5, 1945, during the Liberation of Manila, while the family was escaping their neighborhood due to constant bombing, a cart full of Santiago's compositions and manuscripts caught fire near the burning Quiapo Church.
 The family eventually escaped the shelling, but most of Santiago's compositions were destroyed.